 The Mail on Sunday called the production “a moving, utterly unsoppy look at just how deaf ‘hearing’ people can be“.
 And WhatsOnStage commented “there’s no disputing the quality of Kate Hewitt’s inventive, committed and supremely confident production” ★★★★

 Photos of cast members of Tribes by Mark Douet, including those featured in our homepage slider.

-Following the success of Tribes, Kate has been engaged again by the Crucible – this time to direct Peter Morgan’s play Frost/Nixon in 2018 in the Crucible’s main house as part of its new season.
+Following the success of Tribes, Kate was engaged again by the Crucible – this time to direct Peter Morgan’s play Frost/Nixon in early 2018 in the Crucible’s main house as part of its new season.
 Frost/Nixon originally premiered in 2006 at the Donmar Warehouse and was then adapted into a hit film.
 It focuses on David Frost’s interviews with ex-US President Richard Nixon following the Watergate scandal.
-This will be the first British production since its debut.
-Jonathan Hyde and Daniel Rigby will lead the company, with Jonathan Hyde playing Richard Nixon and Daniel Rigby playing David Frost in this epic clash of two icons of the twentieth century.
+It was the first British production since its debut, and had a range of excellent reviews:

 ★★★★ The Times ★★★★ WhatsOnStage ★★★★ TheStage ★★★★ TheReviewsHub ★★★★ BroadwayWorldUK